Written by Ben Taylor

 What GRE score do I need for a PhD?

-If a doctoral programme includes the GRE in its entry requirements, it won’t usually specify a particular score.
+If a doctoral programme requires the GRE for applications, it won’t usually specify a particular score.
 Instead, the department will give the average GRE score achieved by previous cohorts so that applicants have an idea of what they should be aiming for.

 ETS offers a range of free online resources to help you prepare for the GRE, including webinars and two practice papers that recreate the exam experience.
 Here you can also find plenty of sample questions and guidance on what each section involves.